How to keep your company culture as you grow

 Consider:

-• Weekly staff meetings that end the week with a beer and start the week with new expectations and positivity.
+• Weekly staff meetings that end the week with a treat and start the week with new expectations and positivity.

 • Be as transparent as possible.
 Use forums to recognise people who have gone above and beyond and use them as examples to promote positive behaviour and company values.

-For help or advice with your HR get in touch for 15 mins of free advice or find out how we can help with your HR
+For help or advice with your HR from our team of HR Consultants, you can find out about how to work with Bespoke HR here.